Early wrestling championships

-Early Wrestling Championships started in Ancient Greece.
-It then spread out to the Celtic culture, North America, and Europe.
+Early wrestling championships started in Ancient Greece, before spreading out to the Celtic culture, North America, and Europe.

 Early history

-The History of wrestling dates back to the Ancient Greece.
+The history of wrestling dates back to the Ancient Greece.
 There were two wrestling championships since the 776 BC Olympic games: a toppling event for the best two of three falls; and the pankration (Latin: pancratium), which combined wrestling and boxing and ended in the submission of one contestant.
 Upright wrestling was also a part of the pentathlon event in the Olympic Games, a bout being fought to a clear-cut fall of one of the wrestlers.
 The most famous ancient Greek wrestler was Milon of Croton, who won the wrestling championship of the Olympic Games six times.
 He won extreme fame in that time.

 Wrestling champions in Celtic culture

 Early accounts of grappling in single combat can be found in various manuscripts in Old Irish during the 15th century.
 In the meeting between Cu Chulain and his son Conla they first wrestled before resorting to deadly combat.
 The style of wrestling they used required the grapplers to grip each other's belts in the opening stance.
 Various forms of belt wrestling still exist today in Europe.
 Art MacConn, the father of Cormac, was said to have wrestled a giant, as well as Diarmuid of Fenian fame.
 Diarmuid is also credited to have wrestled the champion Dubh-Chosach.
 These two combatant, though fully armed, chose to thrown down their weapons and meet empty handed.
 Ossian and a foreign champion also chose to discard their weapons in an individual combat and take to grappling.